New York Cannabis Retail Licenses

 Cannabis Dispensary Licensing – Getting Started

 1. Know the laws issued by the Cannabis Control Board, the OCM and your local municipalities.
-The MRTA (adult-use) law is here, and when regulations come out, we will link to them for you, but we can’t keep track of the rules for cannabis dispensaries in each local municipality.
+The MRTA (adult-use) law is here, and the regulations are here, but we can’t keep track of the rules for cannabis dispensaries in each local municipality.
 We know regulatory text is tedious to interpret, but the marijuana dispensary applicants who learn it first and learn it best will have an advantage over everyone else.
 If you know all of the rules and limitations of your license type, you will much more easily navigate the process.

 2. Reach out to New York Cannabis Consultants (like us) and talk shop.
 You will always learn something from each adult you talk to who is also trying to break into or serve the cannabis business in the state.

 3. Gain access to the application materials as soon as they come available.
-You can subscribe to the OCM’s email updates, as well as set Google news alerts for New York Dispensary Licensing.
+You can set Google news alerts for New York Dispensary Licensing.

 4. Start searching for suitable properties. (see more on this below).
 The location can make you or break you, and the sooner you find it, the cheaper it will be.